About the Office of Problem Gambling Services

 Learn about the Office of Problem Gambling Services' (OPGS) values, programs and community partners.

 The Office of Problem Gambling Services (OPGS) was established to lead the public health response to the expansion of gambling in the Commonwealth.
 Since 2016, OPGS has ensured a comprehensive and integrated public health approach to problem gambling by using data to inform initiatives, engage communities, and ensure cultural intelligence and humility.
-Critical to the work of MDPH and OPGS are data, the social determinants of health, with a vision of eradicating health disparities.
-The collective effort in leading a public health response centered on our values is unprecedented in the field of gambling.
-Learn more: Leading a Public Health Response to Problem Gambling (PDF) (Word)
+Critical to the work of the Massachusetts Department of Public Health and the Office of Problem Gambling Services is leading with data and community voice, the promotion of health and racial equity with a vision of eradicating health disparities.
+The collective effort in leading a public health response centered on our values is unprecedented in the field of problem gambling.

 Table of Contents